Burwood/JLH_Automation/Example_Project/readme.md

 Terraform is used to provision the required VMs to on-prem vSphere, name them, and join them to the domain.\
 Ansible is used to install pre-requisite software packages, install Citrix components, and run Powershell scripts to configure those components.

+## Security warning!
+In this example project, usernames and passwords are stored in plain text.
+Obviously that is not secure and not appropriate for working with customer environments.
+There are various solutions to store "secrets" either as variables or as encrypted blocks within the code.
+Addional examples will be built to illustrate how to secure these secrets.

 ## Inventory
 - 2 Delivery Controllers with Director
 - 2 StoreFront Servers